3 babies taken to hospital after eating THC-infused crackers at day care - NewsBreak

 Three children, all 1 year of age, were taken to the hospital for treatment in the emergency room after their parents observed lethargic and uncoordinated behavior as well as glassy, bloodshot eyes.

 Hospital staff recognized the symptoms and tested the children.
-It was confirmed that each child was exposed to THC, the main psychoactive compound in cannabis that produces the high sensation.Former Oklahoma corrections supervisor enabled white supremacists to attack 2 Black inmates, ordered excessive force against 3rd inmate
+It was confirmed that each child was exposed to THC, the main psychoactive compound in cannabis that produces the high sensation.ALSO ON WJBF: Man accused of growing over 100 lbs of marijuana in Union Co. home

 The connection between the three families was a licensed home day care provider in the Windsor Forest subdivision, according to investigators.